Cyclic surfaces and Hitchin components in rank 2: Higgs bundles and Hitchin theory

 \subsection{The Hitchin section}

 Let us now recall the construction by Hitchin \cite{Hitchin:1992es} of Higgs bundles from holomorphic differentials, using the notation of our preliminary paragraph.
 Let $\Sigma$ be a closed surface.
 Given a complex Lie group $\ms G$.
 We choose a Cartan subalgebra $\mk h$ and an $\mk h$-principal Lie algebra $\mk s$ generated by $(X,a,Y)$ as in Section \ref{sec:Principal}.
-Let $m_1,\ldots, m_{\ell}$ are the exponents of $\ms G$.
-Let $e_i$ be an element of $S^{2m_i}(V)$ of highest weight with respect to the action of the principal Lie algebra generated by $(X,a,Y)$.
+Let $m_1,\ldots, m_{\ell}$ be the exponents of $\ms G$, so that we have the decomposition of $\mk g$ into irreducible representations of $\mk s$ as $\mk g=\bigoplus_{i=1}^{\ell}\mk v_i$, with $\dim(\mk v_i)=2m_i+1$.
+Let $e_i$ be an element of $\mk v_i$ of highest weight with respect to the action of the principal Lie algebra generated by $(X,a,Y)$.

 Let us also write the decomposition under the grading by the element $a$ as

 where $\mk g^{(m)}\defeq \{u\in \mk g\mid [a,u]=m\cdot u\}$.
 Observe that $e_i\in\mk g_{m_i}$ and

 Moreover $\mk g^{(0)}=\mk h$ is the centraliser of $a$.
 Let us now consider the Lie algebra bundle